gallo-json/air-pollution-forecast/README.md

 ![example](docs/good-test-graph.png)

 ## Run
+First, make sure you have all the depedencies (listed in the Tech Stack).
 I gitignored the weights from the models because they were too big all together.
 You can train the models with

 ```
 cd src/ml